(for a complete list of publications, please see my CV)

 Range-frequency effects can explain and eliminate prevalence-induced concept change

 Levari, D.E.
 (2022).
 Range-frequency effects can explain and eliminate prevalence-induced concept change.
-Cognition, Volume 226. [email me for a copy] [data/materials/code]
+Cognition, Volume 226. [read] [data/materials/code]

 Why would concepts seem to grow when their instances become rare?
 Human observers can respond to decreases in stimulus prevalence by expanding their conceptual boundaries of those stimuli.
 This prevalence-induced concept change may have serious social consequences, since many real-world detection tasks demand consistent judgments over time.
 The current work aims to identify the computational process that produces prevalence-induced concept change.
 I review some plausible models from the cognitive and social sciences that could account for this phenomenon, and then use trial-level computational modeling to see how well each model predicts actual human data, finding that they are best explained as a range-frequency compromise in judgment.
 Finally, I test an intervention that successfully eliminates prevalence-induced concept change by making stimuli more intense as they become rare.